BDanalysis/ERINS/README.md

 --------------------------------------------------------------------------------
 When you download ERINS, you will see that there are five directories.
 1.input
-This directory contains your input files, including two pairs of fastq files and a reference sequence file.
+This directory contains your input files, including a pair of fastq files and a reference sequence file.
 2.output
-This directory stores the detection results.
+This directory stores the detection results.The example folder contains an example for verification.
 If you use the test input in the input file to do the detection and get the same output, then you have successfully run ERINS.
 3.run
 This directory contains the running script.
 If you want to do the insertion detection, run run.sh.
 If you want to do genotype detection, run hytero_run.sh; see below for specific usage.
 4.software